pandoratoolbox/api-generator/README.md

  Free to use and open-source, feel free to contribute.

  Managed version with a SaaS panel for deployment support, user management, RBAC configuration, module access configuration., etc coming soon.

+How to use:

+1. Create .env file
+e.g:
+APP_NAME=audienceviral-api
+POSTGRES_HOST=xxx.xxx.xxx.xxx
+POSTGRES_PORT=5432
+POSTGRES_DB=audienceviral
+POSTGRES_USER=postgres
+POSTGRES_PASSWORD=xxxxxxx
+PORT=3333

+2. Run the code
+3. Your new API will be in a folder in the same directory (named from the APP_NAME env variable)